0→1: Intuitive KDS for seamless order management

 Uncovering Unexpected Use Cases: From Assumptions to Real-World Solutions

-These insights only surfaced through hands-on observation and conversations with kitchen teams.
-To address the gaps, I:
+These insights came from observation and conversations with kitchen teams.
+In response, we:

-- Rapidly iterated on the design, introducing features like one-tap priority pinning, dynamic order views, inventory alerts, and station-specific dashboards.
+- Iterated quickly with features like one-tap priority pinning, dynamic order views, inventory alerts, and station-specific dashboards

-- Redesigned the interface with gesture-based interactions and color-coded indicators to reduce errors and cognitive load in high-pressure environments.
+- Redesigned the UI with gesture-based interactions and color-coded indicators to cut errors and cognitive load

 Solution